-Although we never plan to deal with a hurricane, in Cleveland it’s a reality we must be prepared for.
-Whether or not you already have a plan to keep your home and family safe, be sure you schedule air conditioner service when severe weather approaches.
-Of course it’s not the most crucial concern during a hurricane, but there are a few steps you can take to help protect your heating and cooling system in the event of an emergency weather situation.
+Although we never plan to deal with a hurricane, in Cleveland it’s a reality we must be ready for.
+Whether or not you already have a plan to keep your home and family safe, be sure you include air conditioner service when threatening weather looms.
+Of course it’s not the most crucial thing during a hurricane, but there are a few steps you can take to help protect your heating and cooling system in the event of an emergency weather situation.

 Batten down the hatches.

 Or in this case, the air conditioner!
-Make sure your AC is firmly attached to its base.
+Make sure your air conditioner is firmly attached to its base.
 If any bolts or screws are loose to begin with, tighten them up.
-Then, go a step further by securing the air conditioner with reinforcement using bolts, straps, or rope.
-If it’s about time for your regular air conditioner service, your expert technician from Service Experts Heating & Air Conditioning in Cleveland can offer advice on the best way to secure your specific air conditioner.
+Then, take extra precaution by securing the air conditioner with reinforcement using bolts, straps, or rope.
+If it’s about time for your regular air conditioner service, your experienced technician from Service Experts Heating & Air Conditioning in Cleveland can offer advice on the best way to secure your particular air conditioner.

 Shut the system down.

-This may seem like an obvious step, but in the beginning of a hurricane it can be easy to panic and forget this and other smaller yet vital tasks.
+This may seem like an obvious step, but in the beginning of a weather emergency it can be easy to panic and forget this and other simple yet vital tasks.
 Shut down your air conditioner from the thermostat first.
 Then, if you aren’t very familiar with your fuse box, it’s the perfect time to learn it!
-Switch off the fuse connected to your air conditioner and observe and note which fuses control other areas or appliances in your home.
-Knowing what to do before an emergency saves you the hassle and uncertainty of having to do so in the dark later.
+Shut off the fuse connected to your air conditioner and observe and note which fuses control other areas or appliances in your home.
+Knowing what to do before an emergency saves you the inconvenience and uncertainty of having to do so in the dark later.

 Clear the area around your air conditioner.

 In the event that a hurricane or severe storm forces water into your air conditioner, DON’T restore power to your air conditioner.
-If you are unsure of its safety AT ALL, you should immediately call in a licensed professional to assess the damage.
-The experts at Service Experts have seen it all before.
+If you are unsure of its safety AT ALL, you should immediately call in a licensed professional to provide an expert opinion.
+The pros at Service Experts have seen it all before.
 So whether Cleveland is expecting hurricane-like conditions or if you just want to schedule an air conditioner service before any future storms hit, call 440-252-1375 today or schedule an appointment online.